- Bonfires & candles

 Riona was only twelve, left alone at home with her seven year old brother.
 Their father was, as usual, at the office, their mother called away for work on a confidential project.
 It wasn't the first time the two had been left alone, but there had never been an issue before, so no one expected one now.

 They'd called her little rabbit as a child, quick and jumpy.
-She proved it that night, leaping at her brother with such speed that she was able to knock him away before the boiling water ruined his face.
-Little splotches hit his neck, his shoulders, but most of the water fell on Riona's arm, burning it horribly.
+She proved it that night, leaping at her brother with such speed that she was able to knock him away before the boiling oil ruined his face.
+Little splotches hit his neck, his shoulders, but most of the oil fell on Riona's arm, burning it horribly.
 She was too busy screaming to realize where her brother had fallen, and it took her a few minutes to realize he wasn't moving or responding to her distress.

 Eythil had hit his head on the way down, pushed so hard that his skull fractured when it hit the ground.
 When Riona finally came to her senses, arm burning and tears flowing freely, she scrambled for a phone, calling emergency services and then her parents, as she'd always been told to.
 It wasn't enough.
 Eythil died in the hospital shortly after arrival.